Dental Crowns & Bridges in Houston, TX

 Crowns are also used as part of a dental bridge, which restores function when a tooth is missing.
 The bridge consists of two crowns, which are placed on the teeth located on each side of the gap.
 An artificial, natural-looking tooth called a pontic fills the gap, thereby, restoring normal appearance and chewing function.

-Since each situation is unique, a consultation with Dr. Anderson is the best option in determining which type of crown will bring out your most beautiful smile.
+Since each situation is unique, a consultation with Dr. Anderson is the best option in determining which type of crown or bridge will bring out your most beautiful smile.
+Schedule an appointment today get started restoring your smile with dental crowns and bridges.
+We serve patients from throughout the greater Houston area—including Tomball, Cypress, and Spring, TX.